leabs/clerk-astro/README.md

-# Astro Clerk
+# Clerk Astro

-This is a simple project to demonstrate the use of the [Astro](https://astro.build/) and user accounts with [clerk](https://clerk.com/).
+This is a simple project to demonstrate the use of user accounts with [clerk](https://clerk.com/) and a simple [Astro](https://astro.build/) site.

 ## Getting Started